aloy/probability-r/the_basics.md

 Error in library(discreteRV) : there is no package called ‘discreteRV’
 ```

 indicating that you have not yet installed the package.
-To do so enter the following command:
+To do so, enter the following command:

 ```{r}
 install.packages("discreteRV")
 ```

+Now that the `discreteRV` package is installed you can load the package.